jacebenson/cedar/docs/docs/forms.md

 | `<DatetimeLocalField>` | `valueAsDate`    |

 `valueAsDate` and `valueAsNumber` are built into React Hook Form and are based on the HTML standard.
-But because Redwood uses GraphQL on the backend, it's important that the types submitted by the form be what the GraphQL server expects.
+But because Cedar uses GraphQL on the backend, it's important that the types submitted by the form be what the GraphQL server expects.
-Instead of forcing users to make heavy-use of `setValueAs` for custom coercion, Redwood extends react hook form's `valueAs` properties with two more for convenience:
+Instead of forcing users to make heavy-use of `setValueAs` for custom coercion, Cedar extends react hook form's `valueAs` properties with two more for convenience:

 - `valueAsBoolean`
 - `valueAsJSON`